hammadshaikhha/hammadshaikhha.github.io/_pages/teaching.md

 Course Instructor
 ---
-** Human Capital and Education in the Economy **
+**Human Capital and Education in the Economy**

-Description: This course addresses empirical and theoretical issues in education economics.
+<u>Description</u>: This course addresses empirical and theoretical issues in education economics.
 Topics include the interaction of human capital with growth and inequality, teacher incentives and teacher quality, early childhood education, and the racial achievement gap.

 ---